ryboe/CSS3/CONTRIBUTING.md

 ## Make your changes

-Fork the `develop` branch, not `master`.
-Master is the release branch that gets scanned every hour by the Package Control bot.
-To keep the package size small, development-specific files like tests and helper scripts are kept out of the `master` branch.
+Fork the `develop` branch, not `master`. `master` is the release branch that gets scanned every hour by the Package Control bot.

 ## Submit your PR